 Endura FS260-Pro Adrenaline Race Gilet II

-Based on the classic race cape-style, the translucent ExoShell20ST fabric offers good breathability with excellent stretch properties and waterproofing, improved by sealed seams and an internal storm flap.
+Based on the classic race cape style, the translucent ExoShell20ST fabric offers good breathability with excellent stretch properties and waterproofing, improved by sealed seams and an internal storm flap.

-Endura Pro SL Primaloft II Gilet
+Endura Pro SL PrimaLoft II Gilet

 It’s not as packable as most, but this PrimaLoft-insulated gilet does have three standard rear pockets and one zipped one, so it’s great for long days in the saddle when you might need the extra storage space.

 Rapha Pro Team Lightweight Rain Gilet

-Price: £140 / $190 / AU$245
+- £140 / $190 / AU$245 as tested

 Van Rysel Team Windproof Gilet

-The Team in the name is reflected in its race cut and excellent packability.
-It achieves its size by doing away with pockets and having a thinner, more breathable mesh back.
+Van Rysel has achieved this by doing away with pockets and having a thinner, more breathable mesh back.
 The front offers good windproofing for cooler days and some water-repellency for rainier rides.

 White perhaps isn’t the most sensible colour for grimy winter rides, but thankfully it’s also available in black.
-It could also do with more reflective details, but is an otherwise excellent and well-priced gilet.
+It could do with more reflective details, but is an otherwise excellent and well-priced gilet.